 The outline plays an integral role in making sure that the student is able to neatly write their research paper.
 The outline may also serve as early corrections when the writer wants to change her ideas in the paper.

 Though the introduction can be written in a variety of ways, it must always grab the attention of the audience for them to keep on reading up until the end.
 Below is a list of tips and tricks on how the writer can create an introduction.

 - Start off with a hook

-A hook sentence comes in many forms: an anecdote for an illustration so that the writer can get her point across, a dialogue between two people, information summary to discuss the overall topic of the paper (briefly) and information which is startling enough that the readers would want more of how the paper went.
+A hook sentence comes in many forms: an anecdote for an illustration so that the writer can get her point across, a dialogue between two people, an information summary to discuss the overall topic of the paper (briefly), and information that is startling enough that the readers would want more of how the paper went.